Mariana Giassetti, PhD

 Biography

-Combining her veterinary background with a passion for biotechnology, Mariana pursued a Postdoctoral fellowship at Washington State University, studying spermatogenesis and embryogenesis, and honing skills in embryology, gene editing, genomics, and bioinformatics.
-Her primary focus is on the molecular mechanisms governing male fertility and mammal reproductive health, investigating spermatogenesis and paternal effects on development using CRISPR/Cas9 and multi-omics analysis.
-Mariana also fosters interdisciplinary collaborations bridging veterinary medicine, biotechnology, and embryology, and maintains strong partnerships across South and Central America, Europe, and Africa.
+Combining her veterinary training with a deep interest in biotechnology, Dr. Giassetti completed a postdoctoral fellowship at Washington State University, where she studied spermatogenesis and embryogenesis while developing expertise in embryology, gene editing, genomics, and bioinformatics.
+Her research centers on the molecular mechanisms underlying male fertility and mammalian reproductive health, with particular emphasis on spermatogenesis and paternal effects on development, using CRISPR/Cas9 technology and multi-omics approaches.
+She is also committed to fostering interdisciplinary collaboration across veterinary medicine, biotechnology, and embryology, and maintains active research partnerships throughout South and Central America, Europe, and Africa.

-Previously, she worked as an embryologist in the Biotech Industry, applying Reproductive Techniques for endangered species and developing gene editing tools for mammoths, using techniques like Somatic Cell Nuclear Transfer (SCNT) and Intracytoplasmic Sperm Injection (ICSI) to initiate embryo development.
+Prior to her academic career, Dr. Giassetti worked as an embryologist in the biotechnology industry, where she applied advanced reproductive techniques to support endangered species conservation and contributed to the development of gene-editing tools for mammoth de-extinction research, employing techniques such as Somatic Cell Nuclear Transfer (SCNT) and Intracytoplasmic Sperm Injection (ICSI) to initiate embryo development.

 Research Interests

-Dr. Giassetti’s research investigates spermatogenesis in mammals to uncover molecular mechanisms affecting reproductive health and infertility.
-This process is vital for species continuity, with sperm formation deficiencies leading to male infertility and developmental issues in future generations.
-Current knowledge of phylogenetic regulators in non-model species is limited.
+Dr. Giassetti's research investigates spermatogenesis in mammals to uncover the molecular mechanisms underlying reproductive health and infertility.
+This process is essential for species continuity, as deficiencies in sperm formation can lead to male infertility and developmental complications in future generations.
+Despite its importance, our understanding of the genetic regulators governing spermatogenesis in non-model species remains limited.

-Dr. Giassetti’s program identified conserved genes in germ cells linked to spermatogenesis through multi-species and multi-OMICS analysis, utilizing advanced bioinformatics.
-The lab is creating CRISPR-Cas9 models to reveal male-specific sterility's evolutionary context.
-Furthermore, there are distinct gene expression patterns during spermiogenesis, indicating important roles in male fertility and early embryogenesis.
-These insights offer molecular targets for infertility and implications for environmental conservation and livestock productivity.
-The lab also explores paternal effects on offspring, shedding light on its evolutionary conservation.
+Using multi-species and multi-omics analysis paired with advanced bioinformatics, Dr. Giassetti's program has identified conserved genes in germ cells linked to spermatogenesis.
+The lab is now developing CRISPR-Cas9 models to explore the genetic basis of male-specific sterility.
+This work has revealed distinct gene expression patterns during spermiogenesis that point to critical roles in both male fertility and early embryogenesis—insights that offer promising molecular targets for addressing infertility, with broader implications for human and biomedical health, environmental conservation, and livestock productivity.
+The lab also studies paternal effects on offspring, examining how these influences are conserved across species.

 Selected Publications